Vulnerabilities of Single-Round Incentive Compatibility in Auto-bidding: Theory and Evidence from ROI-Constrained Online Advertising Markets: Introduction

 \section{Introduction}

 Auto-bidding has become a corner stone of modern advertising markets.
-For better end-to-end performance and advertiser experience, platforms now act as an agent for the advertisers to set fine-grained bids based on machine learning models and campaign-level objectives expressed by advertisers.
-As a result, the community has seen a surge of publications on auto-bidding in the past two years \cite{aggarwal2019autobidding, balseiro2019learning, gao2020first, balseiro2021budget, babaioff2021non, balseiro2021landscape, deng2021towards, golrezaei2021auction, conitzer2021pacing, conitzer2021multiplicative, chen2021complexity}.
+For better end-to-end performance and customer experience, platforms now provide algorithmic agents to set fine-grained bids for advertisers, who only need to submit campaign-level optimization objectives and constraints.
+As a result, the community has seen a surge of publications on auto-bidding in recent years.